dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ## User and group administration

 The default configuration comes with a user `groot`, with a password of `password`.
 The `groot` user is part of administrative group called `guardians` that have access to everything.
 You can add more users to the `guardians` group as needed.

-The examples below will use the Dgraph endpoint `localhost:8080/admin` as a demo; make sure to choose the correct IP and port for your environment.

 ### Reset the root password